 Shift into “work mode” every time you enter this space.
 That will trigger your mind into productive mode instead of messing around on social media.

-2. Write down your schedule and tell others about it
+2. Write down your working from home schedule and tell others about it

 Next, write down all the obligations you have each day and when you’ll do them.
 Type your plan into a calendar app that will notify you when it’s time to do them.